|Season (18 June 2022 - 11 Sept 2022)|

 The garden at Damsgård is today recreated as form and content may have been in the 1780s.
 Ibis film AS made in 2014 the short film «The little castle» about Damsgård Country Mansion.
-The garden is open to the public during the museum's opening hours.
+The garden is open to the public during the summer.

 |Ticket Type||Ticket Tariff|

 By bus: Bus no. 6 from Olav Kyrres gate, direction west to Laksevåg school.
 For timetable, check skyss.no

 By car: Follow rv.
 555 towards Sotra across the bridge called Puddefjordsbroen, turn right towards Damsgård immediately after the bridge, rv.
 582. Follow the signs to Damsgård Hovedgård.

 Join us for a fascinating museum tour to learn about Norway’s relationship with the sea over thousands of years, richly illustrated by beautiful…

 Collections ranging form the Age of antiquity and the Middle Ages right up to the present day.

 In the Museum Garden you will find many different flowers, perennials, shrubs and trees in a beautiful green botanical garden, right in the center of…